abhisheksemwal07/Emojify/README.md

 # emojify 🤖

-Welcome to the emoojify project, a Python script that transforms facial landmarks into emoji-like features in real-time. 🎭
+Welcome to the emojify project, a Python script that transforms facial landmarks into emoji-like features in real-time. 🎭

 ## Overview